 If you’re unsure what you need to pay, contact your income officer at email@example.com or call 0800 012 1311

-We have set out in our corporate plan what we want to achieve over the next few years.
+We have set out in our Strategic Plan what we want to achieve over the next few years.
 The money we get from rents help us to deliver our Strategic Plan.
 You can read more about our Strategic Plan here.

 Absolutely.
 The reason we are applying the rent increase is so that you will see benefits both within your own home – for things like routine repairs – and across the wider community.

 We can’t discuss your neighbour’s tenancy with you, of course, but differences can occur because of tenancy type or the rental history of your home.

 Your rent is calculated according to the rules set out in the Direction on the Rent Standard 2019, supported by the policy statement on rents for social housing.